 Annalisa Piras is a London-based Italian film director/producer and journalist.
-She co-founded and directs The Wake Up Foundation (WUF), an educational charity that aims to foster transnational awareness of the current threats to Western societies through the use of films, and other media.
+She co-founded and directs The Wake-Up Foundation (WUF), an educational charity that aims to foster transnational awareness of the current threats to Western societies through the use of films, and other media.

-WUF currently runs the Wake Up Europe! campaign and has held in May 2019 the first Wake Up Europe Festival in Turin, Italy and other 9 European cities.
-The Festival is an innovative transnational concept, the first documentary film festival to awaken an European civic conscience and to stimulate a pan-european debate by using documentary films as an information and engagement medium.
+Until the offset of the Covid-19 pandemic WUF was running the “Wake-Up Europe!”
+Campaign.
+It held in May 2019 the first Wake-Up Europe Festival in Turin, Italy and other nine European cities.
+The festival is an innovative transnational concept, the first documentary film festival to awaken an European civic conscience and to stimulate a pan-European debate by using documentary films as an information and engagement medium.

-In 2014, Piras wrote, directed and produced “The Great European Disaster Movie” for the BBC and Arte, a documentary on the erosion of the EU’s foundational values.
-The film won the German CIVIS Media Prize 2016 in the information category, it has been translated in 12 languages including Chinese and Farsi, and has reached over 3 million people across Europe as part of the Wake Up Europe! campaign.
+Piras’ last film, “Europe at Sea,” an ARTE-SVT co-production, was broadcast across Europe in 2018/2019 and was nominated for the 2018 Prix Europa.
+Her “The Great European Disaster Movie” a BBC and Arte documentary on the erosion of the EU’s foundational values was awarded the German CIVIS Media Prize 2016 by the President of Germany in the information category, it has been translated in 12 languages including Chinese and Farsi, and has reached over three million people across Europe as part of the Wake Up Europe! campaign.

 Piras began her career as part of the original news team that launched Euronews, the first pan-European news and current affairs channel.
-She studied political science, history, and cinematography in Rome.